Are you looking for beautiful hidden gems in Indonesia to get off the beaten path?

 10. NUNG NUNG FALLS, Bali

 f you are looking for hidden gems in Indonesia, your first instinct might be to overlook the touristy island of Bali.
 While Bali does receive its fair share of international and national tourists, there are many off-the-beaten-path attractions on the island, such as the Nungnung Waterfall.

 If you visit Nungnung Waterfall in the early morning, you will probably have the entire waterfall to yourself!
-Just be aware that tours are usually unavailable for the Nungnung Waterfall, as there is simply not enough demand.
+Just be aware that tours are usually unavailable for the Nungnung Waterfall, as there is simply insufficient demand.
 Your only option is to rent a driver or a scooter!

 by Lotte from Phenomenal Globe

-Sebatu is a lovely little village on Bali, a village that is virtually undiscovered despite the fact that it’s only 20 km from Ubud (which is overflowing with tourists).
-Sebatu should feature on any Bali itinerary as this is where you can see Bali life as it used to be before Bali became everyone’s favorite holiday island.
+Sebatu is a lovely little village in Bali, a village that is virtually undiscovered even though it’s only 20 km from Ubud (which is overflowing with tourists).
+Sebatu should feature on any Bali itinerary as this is where you can see Bali life as it used to be before Bali became everyone’s favourite holiday island.

-People in Sebatu live as they have for generations, in so-called Banjar.
-Banjar are small communities where people from several families live together and take care of each other.
-It’s a great system and the reason why there are no homeless people on Bali.
+In the so-called Banjar, people in Sebatu live as they have for generations.
+Banjar are small communities where people from several families live together and care for each other.
+It’s a great system and the reason why there are no homeless people in Bali.

 The area around Sebatu is beautiful and best explored with a scooter.
-North of town you can check out the volcanoes Mount Batur and Mount Agung.
-There are also many beautiful waterfalls in the area (such as the Kanto Lampo and the Tibumana Waterfall).
+North of town, you can check out the volcanoes Mount Batur and Mount Agung.
+The site also has many beautiful waterfalls (such as the Kanto Lampo and the Tibumana Waterfall).

 by Cecilie from Worldwide Walkers

 Sidemen village is a true hidden gem because of its beautiful landscapes and local vibe.
 It’s also one of Bali’s most beautiful places to visit, yet there are no tourists around.